xikaij/fredkin-koehler/README.md

 Compilation procedures:

-1. Follow instructions in README under contrib/scalfmm to install ScalFMM.
+1. In contrib folder, use script build_scalfmm to install ScalFMM.

+   cd contrib
+   ./build_scalfmm

-2. Change the path to ScalFMM in Makefile that corresponds to those in your machine.
+2. In Makefile in the top directory, change the path to those corresponds to those in your machine for last two app_INCLUDES.

 3. Type 'make' in the top directory to compile the code.